Best Recovery Food for Runners Post-Run

 Get some good recovery meals in when you can, and don’t stress!

-However, if you are in the thick of marathon or ultra training and have another workout coming right around the corner (in 8 hours or less), it is imperative to start refueling as early as possible.
+However, if you are in the thick of marathon or ultra training and have another workout coming right around the corner (in 8 hours or less), you must start refueling as early as possible.

 Best Recovery Foods for Runners